-Under 5-19 20-39 40-59 60-69 70-79 80-89 90-99 100 x 5 years In Rutlandshire, a healthy agricultural district 2,865 891 1,275 1,299 1,189 1,428 938 112 3 Essex, marshy agricultural district 3,159 1,110 1,526 1,413 963 1,019 630 177 3 Town of Carlisle, 1779-1787, before introduction of mills 4,408 921 1,006 1,201 940 826 633 153 22 Town of Carlisle, after introduction of mills 4,738 930 1,201 1,134 677 727 452 80 1 Preston, factory town 4,947 1,136 1,379 1,114 553 532 298 38 3 Leeds, factory town 5,286 927 1,228 1,198 593 512 225 29 2
+Under 5 years 5-19, 20-39.
+40-59.
+60-69.
+70-79.
+80-89, 66-06 100× In Ruthlandshire, a healthy agricultur- al district 2,865 891 1,275 1,299 1,189 1,428 938 112 3 Essex, marshy agricultural dis- trict 1,110 1,526 1,413 963 1,019 630 177 3 Town of Carlisle, 1779-1787, be- fore introduction of mills 4,408 911 1,006 1,201 940 826 533 153 22 Town of Carlisle, after the introduc- tion of mills 4,738 930 1,261 1,134 677 727 452 80 1 Preston, factory town 1,136 1,379 1,114 553 532 298 38 3 Leeds, factory town 927 1,228 1,198 593 512 225 29 2 or given out to be taken care of.

-Apart from the divers diseases which are the necessary consequence of the present neglect and oppression of the poorer classes, there are other influences which contribute to increase the mortality among small children.
-In many families the wife, like the husband, has to work away from home, and the consequence is the total neglect of the children, who are either locked up or given out to be taken care of.
 It is, therefore, not to be wondered at if hundreds of them perish through all manner of accidents.
 Nowhere are so many children run over, nowhere are so many killed by falling, drowning, or burning, as in the great cities and towns of England.
 Deaths from burns and scalds are especially frequent, such a case occurring nearly every week during the winter months in Manchester, and very frequently in London, though little mention is made of them in the papers.
-I have at hand a copy of the Weekly Despatch of December 15th, 1844, according to which, in the week from December 1st to December 7th inclusive, six such cases occurred.
+I have at hand a copy of the Weekly Dispatch of December 15th, 1844, according to which, in the week from December 1st to December 7th inclusive, six such cases occurred.
 These unhappy children, perishing in this terrible way, are victims of our social disorder, and of the property-holding classes interested in maintaining and prolonging this disorder.
 Yet one is left in doubt whether even this terribly torturing death is not a blessing for the children in rescuing them from a long life of toil and wretchedness, rich in suffering and poor in enjoyment.
 So far has it gone in England; and the bourgeoisie reads these things every day in the newspapers and takes no further trouble in the matter.
-But it cannot complain if, after the official and non-official testimony here cited which must be known to it, I broadly accuse it of social murder.
+But it cannot complain if after the official and non-official testimony here cited which must be known to it.
+I broadly accuse it of social murder.
 Let the ruling class see to it that these frightful conditions are ameliorated, or let it surrender the administration of the common interests to the labouring-class.
 To the latter course it is by no means inclined; for the former task, so long as it remains the bourgeoisie crippled by bourgeois prejudice, it has not the needed power.
-For if, at last, after hundreds of thousands of victims have perished, it manifests some little anxiety for the future, passing a "Metropolitan Buildings Act," under which the most unscrupulous overcrowding of dwellings is to be, at least in some slight degree, restricted; if it points with pride to measures which, far from attacking the root of the evil, do not by any means meet the demands of the commonest sanitary policy, it cannot thus vindicate itself from the accusation.
+For if, at last, after hundreds of thousands of victims have perished, it manifests some little anxiety for the future, passing a "Metropolitan Buildings Act",25 under which the most unscrupulous overcrowding of dwellings is to be, at least in some slight degree, restricted; if it points with pride to measures which, far from attacking the root of the evil, do not by any means meet the demands of the commonest sanitary police, it cannot thus vindicate itself from the accusation.
 The English bourgeoisie has but one choice, either to continue its rule under the unanswerable charge of murder and in spite of this charge, or to abdicate in favour of the labouring-class.
 Hitherto it has chosen the former course.